manuleo/AssignmentKG_DLAB/README.md

 - `matplotlib` (tested on version *3.1.3*)

 ### Note about the plots
 We used a LaTeX backend for our plots so that they have a "LaTeX style" and we can use its syntax for axes labeling, titles, and anything else.
-If you want to reproduce the plots (using the `-plots` flag, see *Usage instruction* below), you will need to have LaTeX installed locally on your machine.
+If you want to reproduce the plots (using the `--plots` flag, see *Usage instruction* below), you will need to have LaTeX installed locally on your machine.
 The installation really depends on your OS, so we recommend to go to [LaTeX official website](https://www.latex-project.org/get/) for more information.
 For Ubuntu users, we recommend using `apt-get` to install.
 We installed the full version on our machines (Note that this version is around 6GB big):

     sudo apt-get install texlive-full